riley0227/3dGame/README.md

 - Room 0 - used for testing, can pick up items to test (might delete or turn into spawning room)
 - Every 4 rooms you go to the shop between level spawning
 - You can hit enemies out of the room (no ceiling) for fun with certain more intense weapons
+- Controls page that tells you how to play

 ### People Split So Far:
-- Setup/Room/Levels and character - Sam
+- Setup, Room, Levels, and character - Sam
 - Shop canvas & manager - Jessica
-- Inventory/Backpack/player hearts&healing/collectables & extra pizazz - Will
+- Inventory/Backpack/player hearts&healing/collectables & lots of ideas! - Will
 - Punching/player movement/player cam - Nathan
-- Enemy spawner/door spawner - Jackson
+- Enemy spawner/door spawner/death spawner - Jackson
-- Weapon prefabs/weapon holder - Riley
+- Weapon prefabs/weapon holder/sound effects - Riley
 - (we did most of this pair-programming style so we were all involved in ideas while one person coded each)

 ### Issues Encountered: